-My name is Luis and I’m a Ph.D. student in Learning, Literacies, and Technologies at Arizona State University where I am also a Teaching and Research Assistant.
+My name is Luis and I’m a Ph.D. candidate in Learning, Literacies, and Technologies at Arizona State University where I am also a Teaching and Research Assistant.

-My research interests focus on the role video games can play in learning and literacy.
-That means that whenever I’m not playing–ahem–researching video games, I’m reading or writing about video games and learning.
+My interests focus on the role games (digital and tabletop) can play in learning and literacies.
+That means that whenever I’m not playing–ahem–researching games, I’m reading or writing about them.

-This research interest is inspired by my personal story with video games and learning.
+My research interests are inspired by my personal story with videogames and learning.
 I’m from Puerto Rico and I am a native Spanish speaker.
-This means that English is my second language.
-In Puerto Rico, English is taught as a school subject for 50 minutes a day in public schools (some private schools have English immersion strategies where all subjects are taught in English).
-I received my education from public schools where too often English was taught as a stand-alone subject through the memorization of decontextualized grammatical rules.
-This meant that the most consistent and contextualized exposure to English that I, and many other public school students, received came from entertainment media such as television, music, and video games.
-Of those three, my preferred way of “wasting time” had always been video games (and still is).
-As a result, I credited my proficiency in English to the video games I played, but I didn’t give it much thought.
-That changed when, at some point in the middle of my bachelor’s degree in English Linguistics, I had to write a research paper for a class (It’s worth noticing that this degree in English Linguistics represents the first time in my life I used English on a daily basis to communicate face to face).
-To do that class paper, I thought I would explore if anyone else had been crazy enough to think video games could actually help people learn anything–and oh, was I surprised.
+In Puerto Rico, English is mostly taught as a school subject for 50 minutes a day in public schools, although some private schools have English immersion programs where all subjects are taught in English.
+I, however, received my education from public schools where too often English was taught as a stand-alone subject through the memorization of decontextualized grammatical rules.
+This meant that the most consistently contextualized exposure to English that I, and many other public school students, received came from entertainment media such as television, music, and videogames.
+Of those three, my preferred way of “wasting time” had always been videogames (and still is).
+As a result, I always thought that my proficiency in English was due to the videogames I played, but I didn’t really give it much thought.
+That changed when, at some point of my bachelor’s degree in English Linguistics, I had to write a research paper for a class (it’s worth noting here that this degree in English Linguistics represents the first time in my life I used English on a daily basis to communicate face to face).
+To complete that class paper, I thought I would explore if videogames could actually help people learn anything–and oh, was I surprised.

-Most recently, my experiences with video gaming as a player and as a researcher have led me to develop a focused interest in the organized and competitive play of video games, better known as electronic sports (or esports).
-My guiding question here is, given the rise in popularity of esports programs at the universities and colleges (and most recently high schools) across the U.S., does esports contribute to the educational goals and general learning of the students that participate in them?
+Most recently, my experiences with videogaming as a player and as a researcher have led me to develop a focused interest in the organized and competitive play of video games, better known as electronic sports (or esports).
+My guiding question here is, given the rise in popularity of esports programs at universities and high schools across the U.S., how might esports contribute to the educational goals and general learning of the students that participate in them?
 In my pursuit to engage with this question as much as possible, I am working on multiple projects involving esports.
-One of these projects is a collaboration with a colleague at another university that will have us take close looks at our respective university’s campus esports’ cultures as perceived by the students that participate in them.
-Another such project is my dissertation project that is soon-to-launch and will focus on high school esports around my local area with the help of some amazing students, teachers, and administrators.
+One of these projects will take a close look at my university campus’ esports cultures as perceived by the students that participate in them.
+Another project is my dissertation that focuses on high school esports around my local area with the help of some amazing students, teachers, and administrators.
 In fact, I was interviewed by Fox News about esports in schools in 2018 and I’ve presented on esports at scholarly conferences before (see picture below)

 What else is there to know about me?